CLICK TO SHOP OUR BLACK FRIDAY SALE!

 Now let's talk about the elephant in the hormonal room: cortisol.

-Cortisol is your body’s main stress hormone, and it’s meant to save your life in danger (like from a bear… or a toddler tantrum at Target).
-But when stress is chronic, cortisol stays elevated, and this messes with the gut in three major ways:
+Cortisol is your body's main stress hormone, and it's meant to save your life in danger (like from a bear… or a toddler tantrum at Target).
+But when stress is chronic, cortisol stays elevated — and sustained high cortisol is associated with disruptions to gut comfort, microbial balance, and the neurotransmitter systems that influence mood and sleep.
+Changes many women notice during high-stress periods.
+Source

 And remember: your gut makes neurotransmitters.
 So if stress hits your gut hard, you may feel it in your mood, your sleep, and your ability to stay emotionally afloat when your favorite jeans don't fit.